kameleonjournal/literature-search-toolkit/README.md

 This repository provides Jupyter notebooks and utilities to help researchers:

 - **Refine keyword search strategies** for systematic literature reviews.
 - **Download and export search results** as CSV files from APIs such as PubMed, IEEE, Scopus, and arXiv.
+Ready to be used in ASreviews (or manual screening)
 - **Future plans:** Add support for more APIs and tools to generate PRISMA flowcharts.

 ## Getting Started